 Beyond those tests, having years of construction experience helped me learn a lot about the tools just by holding and examining them.
 Each type of tool has certain tells that indicate quality, such as the wobble in the lower jaw of a crescent wrench, the amount of flex in the pliers handles, and the difficulty of using the locking lever on a tape measure.
 Overall, the tools held up very well under the duress that I put them through, and nearly everything survived repeated drop tests.
 Some red flags did crop up, though, and I cover them below.

-For starters, this kit has the best adjustable wrench of any kit we tested, and that tool alone sets this product apart.
-It has a large padded handle for leverage, and the jaw can open to just over an inch, so it can tighten most plumbing hardware in an emergency—other toolkits’ wrenches are either much smaller or missing the padded handle.
+For starters, this kit has the one of the best adjustable wrenches of any kit we tested, and that tool alone sets this product apart (our runner-up kit has a nearly identical one).
+It has a large padded handle for leverage, and the jaw can open to just over an inch, so it can tighten most plumbing hardware in an emergency—most other toolkits’ wrenches are either much smaller or missing the padded handle.
 You also get a nice padded handle on the kit’s slip-joint pliers, and the two tools make a great team when you’re working with nuts and bolts and using them together to tighten the connection.

 Next, the HDX has a lot of screwdriving ability, coming with a driver handle and 30 driver bits.
 That’s a lot, but it isn’t overkill, as you have a good selection of slotted (five), Phillips (10), Torx (five), and Allen (nine) bits, plus a ¼-inch adapter for a socket set.
 This collection covers every screw you’re likely to find at home, and it also provides a few extras of the most common sizes.
 Slotted bits are essential for old homes and door hardware.
 Phillips screws are everywhere, and it’s nice to have seven bits for them—three of which are the ubiquitous #2.
 Torx screws, also known as star drives, are gaining in popularity and are common in decking and home electronics.
 The Allen heads, invaluable for bikes, door hardware, and prefab furniture, serve the same function as Allen wrenches, but on the end of a screwdriver they can access tight areas differently.
 You also get a wide selection of traditional L-shaped Allen wrenches: 11 metric and 11 SAE, which is more than most sets offer.